Why Rose with Shea Butter Moisturizing Body Lotion?

 Allantoin is suitable for dry, rough, sensitive, and itchy skin too.
 It reduces inflammatory acne and gives excessive moisture to the surface.

 It is an excellent UV filter and acts as the sunscreen to the skincare lotions.
 It reflects harmful UV sunlight away and not gives a chance to penetrate the skin.

 Zinc Oxide (Non-nano): Benefits and Uses

-Also a sunscreen for skincare products too.
+Also, a sunscreen for skincare products too.
 It does not penetrate the skin.
-And it can stop reflection, scattering of UV light, and protect your skin from sunlight.
+And it can stop the reflection, scattering of UV light and protect your skin from sunlight.